 Purity, perfection, eternity, beauty

-In classical Greek culture symmetry was a supreme point of reference.
+In classical Greek culture symmetry was a top benchmark.
 It symbolized purity, perfection, eternity, and beauty.
-This abstract reference was probably imported from Egypt or from the East by the ancient Greeks, then spread to the West influencing our ways of thinking and our ethics, arts, science, and technology.
+These abstract references were probably imported from Egypt (or from the East) by ancient Greeks.
+From there they spread to the West influencing our ways of thinking including ethics, arts, science, and technology.

 Unlike the hard sciences which confirm their theories through experimentation, classical moral theories are difficult to verify and therefore less credible.
 In fact, they are usually based on traditions, beliefs, and various degrees of speculation.
 Furthermore, their quest for overly absolute values resulted in unsustainable and tyrannical political-religious constraints over the centuries.

-Focusing on Man as the “measure of all things”, ancient ethics blamed mankind and deemed it responsible for all evil.
+Focusing on Man as the “measure of all things”, certain ancient ethics blamed mankind and deemed it responsible for all evil.
 A liberation movement emerged with the advent of “freedom of conscience”, postulated by Luther around 1520, and this form of thinking further solidified its status with the French Revolution and the Declaration of Human Rights in 1789.
 It was then spread across the globe in 1948 with the Universal Declaration of Human Rights.

 - It is not appropriate for institutions, as they have no conscience; however, institutions play a leading role in society.
 The individuals in charge of these institutions who wish to promote their ethical values are not free to do so because they owe their loyalty and faithfulness to their employer.
-Institutions always have good excuses for ignoring legitimate criticism: superior reasoning, State secrets, budget considerations, etc.
+Institutions always have good excuses for ignoring legitimate criticism: superior reasoning, State secrets, budget considerations, competition, respect of hierachy etc.

-- Lastly, this freedom – which lacks any formal limits – has paved the way to excess.
+- Lastly, this freedom – which lacks any formal limits – has paved the way to great excess.

 Reliable ethics, shared by many (like the metric system) would allow for a more harmonious process of globalization.
 The inflation of ethical systems has created a Tower of Babel and a great confusion of values.
 Having too many ethical systems kills Ethics!

 In the scientific disciplines, references to perfect symmetry have been successful, as evidence by the discoveries of Albert Einstein who started from the notion of symmetry to construct the theory of general relativity.
 However they lead us to perceive the world as an abstract construction, totally determined and non evolutionary.